'Game of Thrones' keeps fan in dark about next season at Comic-Con

-SAN DIEGO, Calif.
-(Reuters) - Fans hoping to get a glimpse of what HBO’s “Game of Thrones” has in store for its anticipated next season were left in dark at San Diego’s Comic-Con on Friday, as the cast kept tight-lipped on the fate of their characters.
+SAN DIEGO, Calif., July 10 (Reuters) - Fans hoping to get a glimpse of what HBO’s “Game of Thrones” has in store for its anticipated next season were left in dark at San Diego’s Comic-Con on Friday, as the cast kept tight-lipped on the fate of their characters.

 “Our cast here, they’re going to have a hard time answering questions about what’s going on moving forward,” moderator Seth Meyers said at the panel featuring cast including Maisie Williams, Sophie Turner, Gwendoline Christie, Alfie Allen and John Bradley.